Fourier Spectrum of Noisy Quantum Algorithms

 \subsection{Proof Sketch}

 In general, proving Fourier growth bounds is quite challenging and technically involved.
 A major challenge arises from the need to incorporate the signs $\alpha_S\in[-1,1]$ into the matrix product given by the matrix decomposition lemma, and also from the need to sum over all sets $S$ of size $\ell$.
 Introducing the signs in a naive fashion often blows up the operator norms of the underlying matrices, making it difficult to maintain control over the Fourier growth.
 The heart of our proof involves techniques to incorporate these signs while keeping the operator norms bounded.
-This step turns out to be especially challenging for $\hBQP$ algorithms and we are unable handle arbitrary signs $\alpha_S$.
+This step turns out to be especially challenging for $\hBQP$ algorithms and we are unable to handle arbitrary signs $\alpha_S$.
 However, we are able to successfully encode the signs that arise from the \forrthree~problem.
-For level-6, we run into additional difficulties that require developing more complex ways of storing information within matrix products and this is handled by the improved matrix decomposition lemma (\Cref{lem:improved_decomposition}).

 In this section, we present the simplest part of our proof: using the matrix decomposition lemma (\Cref{lem:main_lemma}) to establish Fourier growth bounds for $\DQC{1}$ algorithms.
 We will make some simplifications: we only focus on level $\ell=2$; we will assume that there is no restriction $\rho$ on the inputs; and we will only consider algorithms with one clean qubit of a special form in~\Cref{fig:proof_overview_dqc1}.
 These simplifications are only for the proof sketch and still give enough intuition for the general case.